combra-lab/NALSM/README.md

 All input prompts and output are the same as described above for run file `NALSM_RUN_MAIN_SIM_MNIST.py`.

-Instructions for training other benchmarked LSM models can be accessed **here**
+Instructions for training other benchmarked LSM models can be accessed [here](https://github.com/combra-lab/NALSM/blob/main/Instructions_train_LSM_benchmarks.md).

 ### 3. Evaluate Trained Model Accuracy